Explore your Arizona.

 Santa and Friends Holiday Evening

 Join Santa and his helpers for a holiday event at Las Tiendas.
 Guests will meet local artists at Bryan’s Black Mountain Barbecue, Western Delights, Saddle Up Gallery and Etania Gems and Jewelry.
-Guests will also enjoy the baked goods of Las Tiendas newest addition, It’s a Divine Bakery Shop.
-And kids will love meeting the Mobile Minis, tiny horses all dressed for the holiday season.
+Guests will also enjoy the baked goods of Las Tiendas newest addition, It’s a Divine Bakery.
+And kids will love meeting the mobile minis, tiny horses all dressed for the holiday season.
 6-8 p.m.
-Las Tiendas Center, 6130 E. Cave Creek Rd.
+Las Tiendas Center, 6130 E. Cave Creek Rd., lastiendascavecreek.com.

 NDP to Host Annual Charity Golf Tournament